 - If you have already done the Job Seeker Snapshot, you don’t need to do it again unless your circumstances have changed or if there’s new information we need to know.

-- If you need extra support, we may move you from online services and refer you to an employment service provider.
+- If you need extra support, we may move you out of online services and refer you to an employment service provider instead.

 - Review and agree to your Job Plan

 - A Job Plan is a list of tasks and activities, like searching for jobs, you need to do in return for receiving a Centrelink payment.